matthewlscarlson/linux-beacon-artix/README.md

 But that repository is not always updated, so I created my own to be updated at my discretion.
 It uses the namesake of Artix, but Arch and Artix use virtually (or even exactly) the same kernel, as far as I am aware.

 ## Usage
-First, create a file (e.g., in /etc/modprobe.d/wifi-fix.conf) with this line:
+First, create a file (e.g., in /etc/modprobe.d/wifi-fix.conf) containing this line:

 ```
 options iwlwifi beacon_timeout=256